Sex Pistols frontman Johnny Rotten to be named Icon of music

 In 2004 he appeared in the reality TV show "I'm a Celebrity, Get Me Out of Here!" in which participants face jungle conditions, and in 2008 in a much-maligned advert for British butter, later insisting he was proud to boost the image of a UK brand.

-The BMI said its Icon award recognised musicians who have had "a unique and indelible influence on generations of music makers".
+The BMI said its Icon award recognized musicians who have had "a unique and indelible influence on generations of music makers".
 Previous recipients include Van Morrison, Bryan Ferry and Queen.

 The Sex Pistols formed in 1975 and sparked controversies galore, with their appearances often resulting in chaos.
 The BBC refused to air the 1977 song "God Save The Queen", released at the time of Queen Elizabeth's Silver Jubilee.